widcardw/obsidian-asciimath/README.md

 **Warning**: Some of the rules are not exactly consistent with http://asciimath.org, especially the matrix.
 For more information, please refer to https://asciimath.widcard.win.

-#### Migrating from notes created with plugin version version 0.6.3 or lower.
+### Migrating from notes created with plugin version 0.6.3 or lower.

-In previous version of the plugin users had to use this special syntax for inline math.
-This feature is deprecated is will be removed in the future.
+In previous versions of the plugin users had to use this special syntax for inline math.
+This feature is deprecated and will be removed in the future.
 > Note: default code blocks with three backticks will be supported as usual.

 To prepare your notes for the newer version of the plugin, you must convert your old AsciiMath notes to LaTeX.
 You can do this by using commands: